alltonp/reason-detox/README.md

 # reason-detox

+## what

+[Reasonml/Rescript](https://rescript-lang.org) bindings for the [Detox](https://github.com/wix/Detox) end-to-end testing framework.

+## why
+- you are using [reason-react-native](https://reason-react-native.github.io) and want to write end-to-end test's without introducing js
+- you are using plain old React Native and want to try introducing Reasonml in a lightweight way

+## how

 ### pre-installation
 - install detox for jest as per the [standard instructions](https://github.com/wix/Detox/blob/master/docs/Introduction.GettingStarted.md)
 - *ensure you can successfully run a standard detox test before continuing*